incountry/sdk-java/README.md

 `StorageCryptoException` - thrown during encryption/decryption procedures (both default and custom).
 This may be a sign of malformed/corrupt data or a wrong encryption key provided to the SDK.
 `StorageException` - general exception.
 Inherited by all other exceptions

-Note: `StorageCryptoException` and `StorageServerException` extends `StorageException`, that's why you need to catch them at first
+Note: `StorageCryptoException` and `StorageServerException` extend `StorageException`, so catch them at first